nodejs/node-addon-api/tools/README.md

   ...
 }
 ```
+This way, the `Napi::ObjectWrap` constructor will be invoked after the object has been instanciated and `Napi::ObjectWrap` can use the `this` pointer to create reference to the wrapped object.

   2. Move your original constructor code into the new constructor.
 Delete your original constructor.
-  3. In your class initialization function, associate native methods in this way:
+  3. In your class initialization function, associate native methods in the following way.
+The `&` character before methods is required because they are not static methods but instance methods.
 ```
 Napi::FunctionReference constructor;